Inherited Craziness

 4. Ebenezer Dalton b.
 16 Aug 1782

-Also for each one is a further record in the set, 'England and Wales Non-Conformist Record Indexes (RG4-8), 1588-1977', which specified each child's birthplace as "White Horse Street, St Dunstans Stepney, Middlesex."
+Also for each one is a further record in, 'England and Wales Non-Conformist Record Indexes (RG4-8), 1588-1977', which specified each child's birthplace as "White Horse Street, St Dunstans Stepney, Middlesex."

 "White Horse Street was the main street of the medieval village of Stepney, centred around St Dunstan’s Church.
 Until the nineteenth century, although there were buildings along White Horse Street itself, the surrounding area was mainly open fields."
 [Source]